Joseph Churchward

 Joseph Churchward QSM (20 August 1932 – 26 April 2013) was a Samoan-born New Zealand graphic designer and typographer.
 He is known for having designed an estimated 690 original typefaces, many of which are in use around the world.
 His designs were also used in the masthead of The Evening Post newspaper.

 Churchward was born in Apia, Samoa, of Samoan, English, Scottish, Tongan and Chinese heritage.
 He came from the 'aiga (family) Sā Anae, and the villages of Faleasiu and Tufulele.
 Historian Safua Akelei Amaama writes, "Churchward's childhood memories of drawing letters in the sand in Sāmoa inspired his practice".
 Churchward moved to New Zealand in 1946 to study at Miramar South School in Wellington.
 In 1948, he obtained an Art Distinction Award in Lettering from Wellington Technical College and began a career as a commercial artist.

-He founded Churchward International Typefaces in 1969.
+He founded Churchward International Typefaces in 1969, eventually New Zealand's largest typesetting firm.
 In 1970 Churchward entered an agreement with German company Berthold Fototype, who subsequently distributed his fonts throughout the world.
-Over the span of his career, Churchward created more than 582 original typefaces.
-In 2008, a special exhibition was set up for his art at the Museum of New Zealand Te Papa Tongarewa.
+Over the span of his career, Churchward created more than 600 original typefaces.
+In 2008, a special exhibition was set up for his art at the Museum of New Zealand Te Papa Tongarewa, which also hold his archive and collection.

 He was awarded the Queen's Service Medal in the 2010 Queen's Birthday Honours, for services to typography.

 He died on 26 April 2013 in Wellington from bowel cancer.